 There are estimated to be five thousand community groups scattered across the UK engaged with energy at different stages of their evolution.

-We have set up Britain’s first energy research foundation to drive research, knowledge and insight into what community energy could mean for all our futures.
 With so much discussion about communities and localisation, the Foundation aims to lead the way in understanding not only what community energy is about but what works and why.
 We want to work with interested partners to build our collective knowledge of what the future could look like.